Notes on the Universal Elliptic KZB Equation: The Universal Elliptic Curve over

 \section{The Universal Elliptic Curve over $\Bl_0^+\D$}

-Here we justify the claim, made at the end of Section~\ref{sec:pause}, that the fiber of the universal elliptic curve over $e^{i\theta}\partial/\partial q$ is obtained from the real oriented blow up of $\P^1$ at $\{0,\infty\}$ by identifying its two boundary components with a suitable twist.
+Here we justify the claim, made in Section~\ref{sec:pause}, that the fiber of the universal elliptic curve over $e^{i\theta}\partial/\partial q$ is obtained from the real oriented blowup of $\P^1$ at $\{0,\infty\}$ by identifying its two boundary components with a suitable twist.

-The real oriented blow up of a Riemann surface $X$ at a finite subset $S$ will be denoted by $\Bl^o_S X$.
-This is a bordered Riemann surface with one boundary circle for each point of $S$.
-There is a continuous projection $\pi:\Bl^o_S X \to X$ that induces a biholomorphism

-The fiber of $\pi$ over $P\in S$ is the quotient of $T_PX-\{0\}$ by the multiplicative group of positive real numbers.